jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 #### Connect to the Target using XfreeRDP

-**xfreerdp** is an open-source client that allows users to connect to a remote desktop server using the Remote Desktop Protocol (RDP).
+**xfreerdp** is an open-source client used for connecting to a remote desktop server using the Remote Desktop Protocol (RDP).
 It is part of the FreeRDP project and is commonly used in Linux environments to connect to Windows machines.
 We need to specify the username `/u:` the password `/p:` , the target `/v:` and its port number:

 ```
 xfreerdp /u:username /p:password /v:target_ip:rdp_port_number